-The minimum recommended number of replicates/samples is 6 to obtain statistical relevance.
-For primary cells, consider using 8 replicates/sample.
-Please remember that using fewer replicates may save components in the short term but may also cause inconclusive results.
+The recommended number of replicates/sample is 8 to obtain statistical relevance.
+Please remember that using fewer replicates may save components in the short term, but may also cause inconclusive results.
 If outliers are encountered, which may have to be removed from the analysis, the consequence could be that extra experiments would be required resulting in extra time and costs.